 PRESIDENT & FOUNDER

-Recognizing the need to challenge the status quo in America's foreign policy, Edward founded the organization in 2015.
-Edward's worked for more than a decade to change public policy through issue advocacy, political activism, and campaign work.
-He most recently served as Chief Operating Officer for Concerned American Voters, a conservative Super PAC.
+Committed to challenging the status quo and rationalizing U.S. foreign policy, Edward founded the Defense Priorities in December 2015.
+Edward has worked for more than a decade to change public policy through issue advocacy, political activism, and campaign work.
+He most recently served as Chief Operating Officer for Concerned American Voters, a Super PAC.
 He graduated from the University of Florida.

 Willis Krumholz is a fellow at Defense Priorities.
 He holds a JD and MBA degree from the University of St. Thomas and works in the financial services industry where he focuses on macroeconomic research.
 He has frequently written for The Federalist.
 Follow him on Twitter @willkrumholz.